Holden Brougham

+The Holden Brougham is a full-size luxury car produced by Holden from 1968 to 1971.
+It was a hasty response to Ford Australia's successful Fairlane.

-It was based on the mainstream Holden Premier of the same years, but with a lengthened rear body.
-The boot was simply extended by 8 in rather than increasing the 111 in wheelbase.
-The Premier's four-headlight grille was also kept.
-The model was a hasty response to Ford Australia's successful Fairlane.
+It was based on the Holden Premier, but with a lengthened rear body.
+The boot was extended by 8 in, rather than increasing the 111 in wheelbase.
+It retained the Premier's four-headlight grille.

 History

-The HK series Brougham was launched in July 1968 along with the new Monaro coupés, six months after the HK Series Holden Belmont/Kingswood/Premier models.
-The Brougham then followed the model cycles of these mainstream Holdens: the HT series was announced in July 1969 and the HG series in August 1970.
+The HK series Brougham was launched in July 1968, alongside the Holden Monaro coupé.
+The HT series was announced in 1969, and the HG series in 1970.

-Because of its luxury positioning, the Brougham was only available with an automatic transmission, first a two-speed, then a three-speed after the HG's launch.
-The only engine available in the original HK Series Brougham was a Chevrolet 307 cuin V8.
-The HT series was launched with the new Holden designed and built 308 cubic inch V8, and was the first Holden to be powered by this engine (the rest of the HT range got the 307 until the 308 was made available across the HT range in September 1969).
+Because of its luxury positioning, the Brougham was only available with an automatic transmission, first a two-speed, then a three-speed after the HG series' launch.

+The HK series Brougham was only available with a Chevrolet 307 V8 engine.
+The HT series was launched with the new Holden-designed and built 308 V8, and was the first Holden to be powered by the engine.
+For the rest of the HT range the 308 was made available in September 1969.
 The 308 was carried over to the HG Series Brougham.

 Throughout its production life the Ford Fairlane outsold it by a large margin.
 The Brougham was replaced by the long-wheelbase Statesman models in 1971, on the redesigned HQ platform.

 South Africa

 From 1969 to 1971 the Brougham was marketed in South Africa as the Chevrolet Constantia.
-In addition to the name change, the Constantia featured a unique grille and had trafficators on the leading edge of the front fenders (as did its little sister, the Chevrolet Kommando).
-It utilised a 250 cid (4,093 cc) Chevrolet inline-six or, as an option, Chevrolet's 5025 cc small block V8.
-Either engine version came equipped with the two-speed "Powerglide" automatic transmission.
+In addition to the name change, the Constantia featured a unique grille and had trafficators on the leading edge of the front fenders.
+It utilised a Chevrolet 250 inline-six engine, with an optional Chevrolet 307 V8.
+Both engines came equipped with the two-speed Powerglide automatic transmission.